Kintsukuroi: Film Screening and Discussion

 Capturing, studying, reflecting and interpreting the various stories of the Hayward Area.

-Hayward Arts Council mission is to promote Hayward as a cultural center and make the arts easily accessible to all community members.
-HAC presents ongoing/rotating Art exhibitions, receptions, Family fun Free Art Classes, and programs in both the downtown library and Weekes Branch Library.
+Hayward Arts Council (HAC) promotes Hayward as a cultural center and makes the arts easily accessible to all community members.
+HAC presents ongoing/rotating Art exhibitions, receptions, Family fun Free Art Classes, and programs in both Downtown and Weekes Branch Library.